adametches/adametches.github.io/pages/datacube.md

 In this example I wanted to experiment with whether a space-time cube visualization would add any additional visual analytical qualities above a 2 dimensional (or 2.5 :smirk: ).

-For this illustrate I selected one of my morning runs where I usually like to analyse my running pace or rather lack of it.
-I always run with a GPS sports watch my current being the [Garmin Vivosport](https://support.garmin.com/en-US/?identifier=563441244&tab=topics) which is connected to my Garmin Connect account (more on this later)
+For this illustration I selected one of my morning runs where I usually like to analyse my running pace (or rather lack of it).
+I always run with a GPS sports watch, my current being the [Garmin Vivosport](https://support.garmin.com/en-US/?identifier=563441244&tab=topics) which is connected to my Garmin Connect account (more on this later).

 From Garmin Connect it's straightforward enough to download data for a specific run in a GPX file so this was my space-time source in the form of latitude, longitude and timestamp.